MMamdouh996/GCP_Demo/Day1/lab1-2.md

 ---
 ## 3- From Cloud console, Create a service account with id "my-first-serviceaccount".
-## 4- From Cloud console, Assign the custom role "my-custom-role-1" to the service account "my-first-
+## 4- From Cloud console, Assign the custom role "my-custom-role-1" to the service account "my-first-serviceaccount"
-serviceaccount"

 ![Lab1-2 q3](1-2-q3.png "Lab1-2 q3")

 ---